JosephWildey/RedditChallenges/README.md

 Determines the amount of crates you could stuff into a larger crate given the dimensions of both the smaller crates and the large crate.
 Only works in two dimensions at the moment.

 # NumsProcessor
  Adds 1 to each digit in an integer.
 Uses Java's implementation of Stack because I was too lazy to write my own linked list.
+Reads 10 as 1,0 and not 10.
+Just for reference.